kids-first/kf-annotation-tools/docs/CUSTOM_GNOMAD_REF.md

 # Custom gnomAD Reference Creation
-This documentation outlines how we created our gomAD annotation reference.
+This documentation outlines how we created our gnomAD annotation reference.
 While the gnomAD source itself is very large and comprehensive, this reference is meant to add the "bare minimum" as a useful start for variant filtering out-of-the-box with a called VCF.
 The main steps for reference creation are:
 1. Download and pipe to bcftools and vt to grab desired fields and to normalize calls (see https://genome.sph.umich.edu/wiki/Vt#Normalization)